Hearing Aid Fitting

 • Operation of the volume control and program buttons.

-• Operation of the remote control (if applicable).
+• Operation of accessories (if applicable).

 • How to use them during and throughout your day.